wpyok168/ohook/readme.md

 There are also other issues with installing license files from other editions but we won't be bothering with them.

-### Why is the value of TimeOfLastHeartbeatFailure changed to some date in the future?
+### Why is the modification of TimeOfLastHeartbeatFailure or the hosts file required in some cases?
 After the license check, some Office editions make a request to the `ols.officeapps.live.com` service to retrieve an expiration date of user's subscription.
 This is done in order to evaluate should the local license be renewed.
 Since the service replies there is no subscription associated with the device, a notification is shown.
-Setting TimeOfLastHeartbeatFailure to some date in the future prevents Office from doing this check.
+Setting TimeOfLastHeartbeatFailure to some date in the future or modifying the hosts file prevents Office from doing this check.

-### Does this enable 1TB of storage on OneDrive?
+### Will this enable 1TB of storage on OneDrive, Python in Excel or some other online feature?
 No.

+### ohook vs ohook+
+A regular ohook build provides only a basic functionality of hooking up a licensing state response from the system.

+A "plus" build of ohook, in addition to the functionality of regular ohook, modifies the TimeOfLastHeartbeatFailure value in the registry to prevent an online subscription check.

+Generally, it is recommended to use a regular build of ohook, as it is much less invasive to the system and less likely to be falsely detected by an antivirus software.

 License
 -------